JoshuaDodds/modbus-softsplit/docs/decisions/project-conventions.md

 - `tools/inspect_instantaneous_payload.py` is the deep-dive tool for unpacking ABB source vs rewritten payload values and showing exactly which `instantaneous_values` words changed.
+- `docs/runbooks/maxem-live-validation.md` is the canonical operational
+  checklist for long-running live validation.
 - `docs/Maxem MX Home 4 handleiding.pdf` is installation/wiring guidance and
   useful for system behavior context, but does not replace ABB register mapping references.